blog2i2j/shadowy-pycoder.._..go-http-proxy-to-socks/README.md

 ### UDP support

 `GoHPTS` has UDP support that can be enabled in `tproxy` mode.
 For this setup to work you need to connect to a socks5 server capable of serving UDP connections (`UDP ASSOCIATE`).
-For example, you can use [https://github.com/wzshiming/socks5](https://github.com/wzshiming/socks5) to deploy UDP capable UDP server on some remote or local machine.
+For example, you can use [https://github.com/wzshiming/socks5](https://github.com/wzshiming/socks5) to deploy UDP capable socks5 server on some remote or local machine.
 Once you have the server to connect to, run the following command:

 ```shell
 sudo env PATH=$PATH gohpts -s remote -Tu :8989 -M tproxy -auto -mark 100 -d